Fossil Plant Collection

 The Renova Formation was formed during a dynamic point in Earth’s history—the Oligocene epoch (23 million to 33 million years ago), a time of gradual transition from a tropical to a temperate climate in southwest Montana.
 Thin layers of clay and volcanic ash preserved beautifully the remains of plants and insects in finely laminated shale.

-The PRI Paleontology Collection houses thousands of plant specimens—leaves, flowers, and fruits—from the Renova Formation, including a newly acquired collection generously donated by Paul Kirkland.
+The Illinois Center for Paleontology houses thousands of plant specimens—leaves, flowers, and fruits—from the Renova Formation, including a newly acquired collection generously donated by Paul Kirkland.

 Green River Formation of Colorado

-The PRI fossil plant collection contains only a few specimens from this deposit.
+The Illinois Center for Paleontology contains only a few plant specimens from this deposit.